surajbhan-3/cowboy-e-bike/README.md

-### Convert a figma design into live code using react
+### Convert a figma Hero section design into live code using react

 ### Desktop